A Landlord’s Guide to Renting Out a Home

 Your other option is to hire a real estate agent who will tell you exactly how to rent a house — by finding you a tenant.
 Realtors typically charge anywhere from half a month’s rent up to the full monthly rental rate as a commission.
 This might seem steep, but could be worth it if your rental is in a particularly competitive market and you are having trouble attracting tenants on your own.

-If your property is in a large city like New York, you may also potentially be able to list on an aggregator site like Streeteasy.
+You may also potentially be able to list on a home rental site like Streeteasy.
 The site includes all of New York and its boroughs, and you can set up listings to include what amenities you’re offering, any limitations your property has, and more.
-This site also allows you to upload photos and videos of the property and show potential tenants the surrounding neighborhood, all for a small fee.
+Streeteasy also allows you to upload photos and videos of the property and show potential tenants the surrounding neighborhood, all for a small fee.
 You can also work with a brokerage to list here.
 Other areas also have sites similar to this, Apartments.com, and even Zillow that can help you find tenants more quickly.